conroyrodrigues/Counter/README.md

 - Counting business days between two dates, excluding public holidays.

 ## System Requirement
-To run the project. you could rn it using
+To run the project. you could use
 - Net Version 8.0
 or
 - You could run the project using docker